weatherfish/RxFit/README.md

 	    .setTimeRange(startTime, endTime, TimeUnit.MILLISECONDS)
 	    .build();

-RxFit.History.read(dataReadRequest)
+rxFit.history().read(dataReadRequest)
         .flatMapObservable(dataReadResult -> Observable.from(dataReadResult.getBuckets()))
         .subscribe(bucket -> {
         	/* do something */
         });
 ```

-An `OnExceptionResumeNext` Transformer is available in the lib, which resumes with another Single/Observable when an Exception is thrown, except when the exception was a GoogleAPIConnectionException which was caused by an unresolved resolution.
+An `RxFitOnExceptionResumeNext` Transformer is available in the lib, which resumes with another Single/Observable when an Exception is thrown, except when the exception was a GoogleAPIConnectionException which was caused by an unresolved resolution.

-An optional global default timeout for all Fit API requests made through the library can be set via `RxFit.setDefaultTimeout(...)`.
-In addition, timeouts can be set when creating a new Observable by providing timeout parameters, e.g. `RxFit.History.read(dataReadRequest, 15, TimeUnit.SECONDS)`.
+An optional global default timeout for all Fit API requests made through the library can be set via `rxFit.setDefaultTimeout(...)`.
+In addition, timeouts can be set when creating a new Observable by providing timeout parameters, e.g. `rxFit.history().read(dataReadRequest, 15, TimeUnit.SECONDS)`.
 These parameters override the default timeout.
 When a timeout occurs, a StatusException is provided via `onError()`.
 The RxJava timeout operators can be used instead, but these do not cancel the Fit API request immediately.

 You can also obtain a `Single<GoogleApiClient>`, which connects on subscribe and disconnects on unsubscribe via `GoogleAPIClientSingle.create(...)`.